solita/solita.github.com/_posts/2020-05-25-kinesis-streams-part-1.md

 - `IncomingBytes`: This, in turn, shows the **size** of data **successfully** written to the Kinesis stream.
 Once again, it's a combined metric including `PutRecord` and `PutRecords` operations (`PutRecord.Bytes` and `PutRecords.Bytes` will tell you about the individual operations).

 Note that these metrics do not include the failed record writes.
-So, you can't know the exact overall amount or size of incoming data based on this metric alone, but you will get quite close.
+So, you can't know the exact overall amount or size of incoming data based on these metrics alone, but you will get quite close.
 There is one more metric that is crucial to get the overall picture of your stream's wellbeing:

 - `WriteProvisionedThroughputExceeded`: The number of records **rejected** due to throttling for both, `PutRecord` and `PutRecords` combined.
 Note that this time, there are no separate metrics for individual operations.